HalogenMods/Chlorine/README.md

 ### Tuning for optimal performance

 _This section is entirely optional and is only aimed at users who are interested in squeezing out every drop from their game.
-Sodium will work without issue in the default configuration of almost all launchers._
+Chlorine will work without issue in the default configuration of almost all launchers._

-Generally speaking, newer versions of Java will provide better performance not only when playing Minecraft, but when using Sodium as well.
+Generally speaking, newer versions of Java will provide better performance not only when playing Minecraft, but when using Chlorine as well.
 The default configuration your game launcher provides will usually be some old version of Java 8 that has been selected to maximize hardware compatibility instead of performance.

 For most users, these compatibility issues are not relevant, and it should be relatively easy to upgrade the game's Java